 - Students registered for courses at consortial schools are subject to the academic standards of the consortial school hosting the course.

-Moravian College, with Cedar Crest College, DeSales University, Lafayette College, Lehigh University, and Muhlenberg College, is a member of the Lehigh Valley Association of Independent Colleges (LVAIC).
-One of the benefits of this association is the opportunity for full-time students to take courses at one or more of the member colleges at no additional tuition charge.
+Moravian, with Cedar Crest College, DeSales University, Lafayette College, Lehigh University, and Muhlenberg College, is a member of the Lehigh Valley Association of Independent Colleges (LVAIC).
+One of the benefits of this association is the opportunity for full-time students to take courses at one or more of the member colleges at no additional tuition charge within approved course load.

-Students who register for courses at other LVAIC institutions assume responsibility for the costs and means of transportation for any in-person courses and are subject to limits on class size, course prerequisites, and the regulations in place at the Host institutions.
-View the LVAIC Cross Registration Policy.
+Students who register for courses at other LVAIC institutions assume responsibility for the costs and means of transportation for any in-person courses and are subject to limits on class size, course prerequisites, and the regulations in place at the Host institution.
+View the LVAIC Cross-Registration Policy.

 Cross-registration requests must be completed online through the LVAIC website at: www.lvaic.org